 scenarios such as a model zoo.

 Datasets evolve, and DVC is prepared to handle it.
 Just change the data in the

 dvc add again:

-Iterating on this process for several datasets can give shape to a robust registry, which are basically repositories that mainly version a bunch of DVC-files, as you can see in the hypothetical example below.
+Iterating on this process for several datasets can give shape to a robust registry.
+The result is basically a repo that versions a set of metafiles.
+Let's see an example:

 $ dvc push